 The exams may include questions that are True/False and Multiple choice.
-All exams will be closed book and held in class.
-All you will need is a few sharp pencils.
+All exams will be closed book.
 No electronic devices of any kind will be allowed unless indicated otherwise in advance, and cell phones and pagers must be turned off.
-Anyone who leaves the exam room will not be allowed back in.
-Late-arriving students should know that admittance into the exam room will not be allowed after the first student has left the room.
-Scantron forms will be supplied.